From whistleblower laws to unions: How Google’s AI ethics meltdown could shape policy

 Eliminate corporate funding of AI ethics research

 In the days after Gebru was fired, more than 2,000 Googlers signed an open letter that alleges “unprecedented research censorship.”
-In the following days, some AI researchers said they refuse to review Google AI papers until the company addresses grievances raised by the incident.
+In the aftermath, some AI researchers said they refuse to review Google AI papers until the company addresses grievances raised by the incident.
 More broadly, what happened at Google calls into question the actual and perceived influence of industry over academic research.

 At the NeurIPS Resistance AI workshop, Rediet Abebe, who begins as an associate professor at UC Berkeley next year, explained why she will not accept research funding from Google.
 She also said she thinks senior faculty in academia should speak up about Big Tech research funding.